South African Beauty Salon Rules and Regulations: The Complete Guide

 11. Privacy and Data Protection Laws

-If you collect customer data, you must comply with the Protection of Personal Information Act (POPIA).
+If your salon collects personal data from clients, such as their contact information or payment details, you must comply with South Africa’s Protection of Personal Information Act (POPIA).

 12. Insurance and Liability